AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp-distribution.md

 ![Platform UI image showing the customer data fields for the Magnite DV+ destination.](../../assets/catalog/advertising/liveramp-distribution/LR_MagniteDV_DestSpecific.png)

-* **[!UICONTROL PartnerId]**: The Rubicon Project Partner ID associated with the publisher who owns the segment/data.
+* **[!UICONTROL Partner ID]**: The Rubicon Project Partner ID associated with the publisher who owns the segment/data.
 Please contact your Rubicon Project account representative if unsure of the value you should use.
-* **[!UICONTROL SeatId]**: Magnite DV+ Seat ID provided by your Magnite account manager
+* **[!UICONTROL Seat ID]**: Magnite DV+ Seat ID provided by your Magnite account manager

 ### [!DNL Nexxen (fka Amobee)] {#nexxen}